wondersofplanet/UsefulLoadRunnerFunctions/README.md

 By running this program, users can quickly obtain the current time and a reference point in the past, specifically 5 days earlier, represented in seconds since the UNIX epoch (January 1, 1970, 00:00:00 UTC).
 This functionality can be useful in various applications requiring time-based calculations or timestamp logging.

-made for use loadrunner, very useful code snippet.
+made for use in loadrunner, very useful code snippet.